vcsreddy2004/hiring/backend.md

-# Hiring Test for Python/Django Developers
+# Hiring Test for Backend Developers
+- NOTE : You can use NodeJs/Python/ (Django/ExpressJS or any other framework of your choice as well)

 ## **Objective**
 The objective of this test is to evaluate the candidate’s ability to: